Electricity Technical Regulation

 - Quality and Standard of Services

-The Authority to monitor quality of service through the set standards with a focus on system disturbances such as low frequency, high frequency, low voltage, power outages and load shedding.
-Further, the Authority monitored compliance of key performance indicators.
-It was revealed that the system experienced ﬂuctuations of voltages and frequencies.
-In this regard, the Authority has allowed funds through the Multi-Year Tariff Order for capital investment projects to address these problems.
+The Authority monitors quality of service through the set standards with a focus on system disturbances such as low frequency, high frequency, low voltage, power outages and load shedding.
+Further, the Authority monitors compliance of key performance indicators as stipulated in the licencee’s Customer Service Charters.

 - Generation and Distribution Capacity

-For the year 2014, a total of 6,085.92 GWh were generated from TANESCO owned plants, independent power producers and imports from neighbouring countries.
-About 5,447.22 GWh were supplied to customers through distribution lines as shown in Tables 3 and 4.
-The Maximum Demand attained was 934.62 MW, recorded on 12th December 2014.
-The installed capacity in the main grid is 1320 MW and 81 MW in the isolated grid, view details.
+For the year 2016/17, a total of 6,732.07 GWh were dispatched from TANESCO owned plants, independent power producers, small power producers and imports from neighbouring countries.
+About 6,732.07 GWh were supplied to customers through distribution lines.
+The Maximum Demand attained was 1051.27 MW, recorded on 14th February 2017 which is higher by 25.25 MW as compared to year ended June 2016 which was 1,026.02 MW recorded on 15th March 2016.
+As of May 2018, the installed capacity in the main grid was 1431 MW and 86 MW in the isolated grid, view details in Table 1

 - Generation Mix